 Section 3.
 Secretary.
 The LSAD Booster Club Secretary shall keep the written minutes and attendance of all meetings of the LSAD Booster Club and shall perform other duties of the LSAD Booster Club as assigned.
 No Secretary shall serve more than three (3) consecutive one (1) year terms.

 Section 4.
 Treasurer.
 The LSAD Booster Club Treasurer shall be responsible for all financial aspects of the LSAD Booster Club.
 The Treasurer shall be responsible for recording and processing all booster club membership fees, allocating the proper funds to the Booster Club, making payment of all valid invoices, and reimbursing booster club members for valid expenses.
 The Treasurer creates and maintains a budget to present to the LSAD Booster Club members and to the Lassiter High School administration for tax and oversight purposes.
 No Treasurer shall serve more than three (3) consecutive one (1) year terms.

+Section 5.
+Head Coach.
+The Lassiter High School Swim and Dive Head Coach will serve as an Ex-Officio non-voting permanent member of the Executive Committee.
+The Head Coach will be responsible for advising the Executive Committee on matters including but not limited to GHSA & Cobb County policies and procedures governing Swim and Dive competitions.

 Article 8